grensen/goodgameExportDemo/README.md

 Hidden activation = ReLU

-Output activation = maxout instead of softmax
+Output activation = maxout (instead of softmax for demo)

-Optimizer = Rosenblatt
+Optimizer = Rosenblatt was used

 Minimal demo to load a level 0 trained neural network.
 This means a minimum of information is needed to load a neural network.